 Danske Bank

 Account Name: CCPC Levy

 IBAN: IE36 DABA 9515 9910 0001 16

 BIC/SWIFT: DABAIE2D

-Firms must include the Client/firm No. and /or Levy Notice Number in the transfer details (both of which are included in the 2021 levy notices).
+Firms must include the Client/firm No. and /or Levy Notice Number in the transfer details (both of which are included in the 2023 levy notices).
 Failure to include the required details may result in the Commission being unable to allocate the payment without further correspondence which could result in unnecessary delays.

 The payment details are set out in the Information Note (with payment details) that is available on our website.
-Please note that we have new bank details and ensure to update your records before payment of your 2021 levy notice
+Please note that we have new bank details since 2021 and ensure that your records are up to date before payment of your 2023 levy notice on the levy notice, to change the amount of the levy contribution as set out in the notice where it considers that the amount has been incorrectly assessed.